akhilsharmaa/Rocket-Typing-Multiplayer-Game/README.md

-# Typing Multiplayer Game
+# Rocket-Typing Multiplayer Game

-## Overview
-This project is a Typing Multiplayer Game built using Node.js, Express, and Socket.IO.
-It allows multiple users to join a room, type messages, and interact in real-time.
+This project is a Typing Multiplayer Game built using **Node.js, Express, and Socket.IO.** It allows multiple users to join a room, type messages, and interact in real-time.

-## Features
+### Features
 - Multiplayer Typing Game
+- Track typing **Accuracy & WPM.**
-- Real-time Communication using Socket.IO
+- **Real-time** Communication using Socket.IO
 - Dynamic Avatar Assignment for Users
-- User Score Tracking
+- User Score Tracking Real-Time
-- Room Creation and Joining
+- Socket Rooms Creation and Joining & Managing

-## Technologies Used
-- Node.js
-- Express
-- Socket.IO
-- EJS (View Engine)
-- Body Parser

-## Prerequisites
+## How to Play
-- Node.js installed
-- npm package manager
+1. Access the game in a web browser.
+2. Join or create a room.
+3. Start typing when the game begins.
+4. Interact with other players in real-time.
+5. Have fun and improve your typing skills!

 ## Installation
 1. Clone the repository: `git clone <repository-url>`